Padra: Economy

 Padra is one of the most industrialise town in the district of Vadodara, Gujarat.
 There are many famous industrial groups who have invested on Padra - Jambusar State Highway.
 Few names are - Philips Industries Limited, Crompton Grieves, Sun Pharma, Finolex, Bodal Chemical, and many more.
 There are many chemicals, Pharmaceuticals, Glass and Electronics industries are working there.
 The Indian pharmaceutical company Cadila Healthcare has a plant to make active pharmaceutical ingredient at Dabhasa within Padra taluka.
 Rubamin Laboratories is a research based manufacturer of Pharmaceuticals & Fine Chemicals, having a plant located at Dabhasa (Padra).
 It delivers value added intermediates to API manufacturers.
 Metrochem Industries is a large scale manufacturer and exporter of dyestuff and dye intermediates also located at village Umraya.
 Kampun Industries is located at Narsipura which is in the different types of PE/EVA foam products.
 The company's corporate office is located in Vapi.
 Madhav Agro Foods, a twice National award winner for quality and consumer satisfaction is a medium scale agri-processing firm also located in Dabhasa on Padra-Jambusar highway.
 It is engaged in manufacture and export of ethnic Gujarati and Indian food products to USA, UK and Australia.

 Padra is also well known for vegetable farming.
 Padra's green and fresh vegetable reaches to Mumbai, Surat, New Delhi, Ahmedabad, Vadodara and many other cities in India.
 Padra is also well known for producing Toor Dal (a yellowish, rich in protein type of lentil which is a part of everyday Gujarati food).
 Padra is also known for producing cotton and tobacco.
+Padra is also having the Very Big APMC market.
+Padra is also having some famous food shop like Radhe Krishana Dabeli ,appu puff, tulshi pavbhaji, Mahakali sevusal, Small market Bhajiya Gnadhi Khaman and Jalaram Khaman.

 Padra is very well known for manufacturing traditional gold and silver jewellery, mainly handcrafted.
 Padra is also famous for cheap and good quality leather footwear.